-Arlington Public Schools’ Title I program is committed to providing high quality, engaging instruction that will motivate students to become lifelong learners.
+Committed to the shared effort to eliminate student opportunity and success gaps and to providing high quality, engaging instruction that will motivate students to become lifelong learners

 About Title I

-Title I is the single largest federally funded program for elementary and secondary education in the nation.
-Re-authorized by the Every Student Succeeds Act of 2015 (ESSA), Title I funding helps local school divisions provide equal educational opportunities for low-performing students in schools with economic need.
-In Arlington, a focused, early intervention approach is used and any elementary school with 45 percent or more of the student population receiving free or reduced lunch is eligible for Title I funds.
-Title I is committed to the shared effort of closing the achievement gap between all students in Arlington Public Schools and to providing high quality, engaging instruction that will motivate students to become lifelong learners.
+The Title I program has been a key component of the federal Elementary and Secondary Education Act since its initial passage in 1965.
+Re-authorized by the Every Student Succeeds Act of 2015 (ESSA), Title I funding supports school divisions in providing equitable educational opportunities for students in schools with higher levels of economic need.
+In Arlington, a focused, early intervention approach is used: any elementary school with 45 percent or more of the student population receiving free or reduced lunch is eligible to participate.

-Parents and families also play an important role in Title I. They are encouraged to participate in their child’s education by supporting the child’s learning outside of school–such as reading together–and attending conferences and meetings sponsored by the school and the Title I program.
+Parents and families also play an important role in Title I. They are encouraged to participate in their child’s education by supporting the child’s learning outside of school–such as reading together–and attending activities sponsored by the school and the Title I program.

 - Every Student Succeeds Act (ESSA)

 - Office of Special Education (IDEA)